Sky, Freeview and Satellite

 - If you are seeing an image showing a jagged blue line and hearing an interview, this means that the interview currently being broadcast is audio only.
 Not all of Checkpoint will be visual – for example, if John cuts to a reporter who’s not on camera, there will just be audio, with this audio icon on the screen.
 Once the interview is over, video coverage will resume on your screen.

 Please note: Freeview satellite Channel 50 remains audio only, as does Sky Channel 421.

-For more information on how to use Freeview, there is a handy FAQ section on the Freeview website.
+For more information on how to use Freeview HD, there is a handy FAQ section on the Freeview website.